 You wouldn’t ask an electrician to do your plumbing, and you don’t want a probate lawyer advising you on your settlement agreement – a specialist employment solicitor will have the knowledge and experience to be able to instantly identify the strengths and weaknesses of your particular situation, how much your settlement agreement is worth, and to create a suitable negotiation strategy.

 4. Speak to the solicitor to check whether you’re happy with them

-Take the solicitor for a test ride – see if you can speak to the solicitor you’re thinking about instructing on the telephone; most solicitors will be happy to have a 10 to 20 minute chat on the telephone with you to explore your matter, ask questions about your particular situation, and answer any questions that you have.
+Take the solicitor for a test ride – see if you can speak to the solicitor you’re thinking about instructing on the telephone; most solicitors will be happy to have a free 10 to 20 minute chat on the telephone with you to explore your matter, ask questions about your particular situation, and answer any questions that you have.
 You should be able to get a good feel during this telephone call as to whether you’d be happy to instruct the solicitor to work on your matter.

 5. Check the reviews for the solicitor online